Walgreens The Thread

 Keratosis pilaris treatment: What are the options?

 Keratosis pilaris affects an estimated 50% to 80% of adolescents and 40% of adults.
-Although this skin condition doesn’t cause harm or require treatment, many people who have it look for solutions to improve the texture and appearance of their skin.
+It’s more common in women than in men.
+Although keratosis pilaris doesn’t cause harm or require treatment, many people who have this condition look for solutions to improve the texture and appearance of their skin.

 What is keratosis pilaris?

-Typically a painless condition, keratosis pilaris occurs when a protein called keratin builds up in the pores (tiny openings) of your skin.
-The job of pores is to release sweat to help cool you down and oils to lubricate and hydrate your skin.
+Typically a painless condition, keratosis pilaris occurs when dead skin cells clog hair follicles and a protein called “keratin” builds up in the pores (tiny openings) of your skin.
+Pores release sweat to help cool you down, as well as oils to lubricate and hydrate your skin.
 Pores also contain the follicles from which hairs emerge.
 When they become clogged with keratin, hard, rough bumps may form.
 In some cases, the bumps may look like goosebumps.
 On people with fair skin, the bumps may be white, pink, red or purplish-pink.
 People with dark skin usually develop brown or blackish-brown bumps.
-Normally, keratosis pilaris doesn’t cause physical discomfort.
+Keratosis pilaris may itch, but it doesn’t usually cause physical discomfort.
+However, if you scratch or dig at the bumps, scarring or skin discoloration may occur.

-Medical science has yet to uncover the exact cause of keratosis pilaris, but based on what we do know, you’re more likely to have the condition if you have:
+Medical science has yet to uncover the exact cause of keratosis pilaris.
+Based on what we do know, you’re more likely to have the condition if you have:

 • A relative with the condition